decor

 MRI Drugs

-Gadolinium-based contrast agents (GBCAs) are used to increase visibility and improve diagnostic information in MRI scans.
-Some evidence shows that gadolinium contained in MRI contrast dyes may leave toxic residue in the brain or damage the kidneys and in 2018, the FDA began requiring manufacturers to include warnings about gadolinium retention.
-Bayer, GE, Schering and GBCA manufacturers have faced multiple lawsuits filed by people who experienced neurological side effects, kidney damage or other serious complications after an MRI using Omniscan, Magnevist or another gadolinium contrast dye.
+MRI contrast agents are used to increase visibility and improve diagnostic accuracy in MRI scans.
+Some evidence shows that gadolinium contained in MRI contrast dyes may leave toxic residue in the brain or damage the kidneys.
+Bayer, GE, Schering, and other gadolinium-based contrast agents (GBCAS) manufacturers have faced multiple lawsuits filed by people who experience neurological side effects, kidney damage, or other serious complications.

 Sign up for our newsletter to get updates on drugs & medical devices